 1949 - The two brothers Stefano and Guglielmo Marzocchi founded Marzocchi in 1949.

-With great technical skills and experience gained during their years working at Ducati, the two brothers began manufacturing activity of suspensions for big motorcycles in the basement of their home in Via Zannoni, in Bologna.
+With great technical skills and experience gained during their years working at Ducati, the two Marzocchi Brothers, Stefano and Guglielmo, began the manufacturing of suspensions for big motorcycles in the basement of their home in Via Zannoni, in Bologna.
 Thanks to the motorcycle boom, business development in those early years was substantial and encouraged the brothers to continue their adventure.

 1953 - The Company grows

-In 1953, production reached 200 parts per day, there are now 25 employees and the basement via Zannoni is no longer sufficient.
-They began to plan for a necessary extension.
+In 1953, production reached 200 parts per day, there are now 25 employees and the basement in Via Zannoni is no longer sufficient.
+Marzocchi Brothers began to plan for a necessary extension.

 1957 - Marzocchi moves its premises to Casalecchio

 In 1957, the company moved to a more suitable "shed" in Casalecchio di Reno.